Doli (film)

-This film is counted among the 17 consecutive hit films of Rajesh Khanna between 1969 and 1971, by adding the two hero films Marayada and Andaz to the 15 consecutive solo hits he gave from 1969 to 1971.
+This film is counted among the 17 consecutive hit films of Rajesh Khanna between 1969 and 1971, by adding the two hero films Maryada and Andaz to the 15 consecutive solo hits he gave from 1969 to 1971.
 The film was a remake of the Telugu film Thene Manasulu.

 Plot

-The story follows two college friends; Amar and Prem, whose lives get entangled with two neighbors; Asha and Shobha.
-Shobha's father steals dowry money and the theft is blamed on Asha's father.
-Both girls marry their respective partners.
-Shobha's husband travels away and returns with the need for a new wife.
+The story follows two college friends; Amar and Prem, whose lives get entangled with two neighbors: Asha and Shobha.
+Prem is selected by Govt. for further study in America.
+Prem's parents ask for 10000 Rs. in dowry from Shobha's father to fund Prem's journey to America.
+Shobha's father steals money for dowry from Asha's father and the theft is blamed on Asha's father.
+Burdened with shame Asha's father flees on the day of Asha's marriage with Amar.
+Amar's father breaks Amar's marriage with Asha.
+Asha falls on Amar's feet and requests Amar not to break the marriage.
+Amar does not listen to Asha and leaves without seeing Asha's face.
+On the same day Shobha's father gives money to Prem's father and Prem marries Shobha.
+Prem travels away and returns with the need for a new wife.
 Amar falls for Asha not knowing that he left her at the wedding altar and that she is his wife (he refused to look at her face).
 Lies, treachery, deception and intrigue follow the tale as Asha strives to clear her father's name of a crime he didn't commit and Amar falls for Asha, not knowing that the girl he cruelly rejected during his brash younger days is the same girl he is falling for now.